KaiBot3000/dotfiles/kaiReadme.md

 ## Motivations
 - Do No Harm: Just because we can, doesn't mean we should.
+- Get Shit Done: I love doing hard things with a solid team.
 - Help People: Nothing makes me happier than helping someone learn or build a new thing
 - Build Relationships: Good communication requires trust
 - Boost Equality: I want everyone to feel included and have ownership over their work.
-- Get Shit Done: I love doing hard things with a solid team.

 ## Needs

 ### From Manager
 - Direct and actionable feedback about how my actions affect them and others so I can improve
-- Guidance on internal politics: I need to know when I'm pushing too hard or not enough, pissing people off, or caring about the wrong things
+- Guidance on internal politics (For example, I need to know when I'm pushing too hard or not enough, pissing people off, or caring about the wrong things)
 - Help setting work-specific goals

 ### From Teammates
 - Direct and actionable feedback about how my actions affect them so I can improve
-- Honest code review so I can improve as an engineer and contribute meaningfully
+- Honest code review so I can improve as an engineer and contribute meaningfully (I want to hear when there's a better way to do something, and why)
-- Thoughtfulness around communication styles and how biases can affect their actions
+- Thoughtfulness around communication style (For example, when I'm teaching people I often ask lots of questions and look things up with them.
+That doesn't mean I need you to step in and take over, I'm just teaching them how to find things and debug)

 ### From Peers
 - Direct and actionable feedback about how my actions affect them so I can improve